AUTOMATIC1111/stable-diffusion-webui/README.md

   - Some things are better done in the WebUI than the Krita Plugin GUI (i.e. training textual inversion)
 - Images always pass through the upscaler when scaling up no matter which mode is being used unless set to "None".
 - Values are preserved between Krita sessions!
-- Improved workflow with separate profiles for each!
+- Reimagined workflow with separate profiles for each!
 - Exposed more features present in WebUI.
   - some not in GUI yet; see and edit auto-generated `krita_config.yaml`, restart not needed.
 - `--listen` will cause the backend API to also host on `0.0.0.0`, allowing remote usage of the Krita plugin.